torosent/dtsdocs/docs/hosting-options/azure-functions/storage-providers.md

 > **Note**: The default Azure Storage provider for Durable Functions is the easiest to use since it requires no extra configuration.
 However, there are cost, scalability, and data management tradeoffs that may favor the use of an alternate backend provider.

 Durable Functions supports two types of backend providers: "Bring your own (BYO)" and Azure managed.
 The BYO options include Azure Storage, Netherite, and Microsoft SQL Server (MSSQL).
-The Azure managed option is the new durable task scheduler currently in preview.
+The Azure managed option is the new durable task scheduler.

 > **Note**: It's not currently possible to migrate data from one storage backend provider to another.
 If you want to use a new provider, you should create a new app configured with the new provider.

 ---

-## Durable Task Scheduler (Preview)
+## Durable Task Scheduler

 The durable task scheduler is a fully managed, high performance backend provider for Durable Functions.
 It was designed and built from scratch with help from Microsoft Research.
 This new provider aims to provide the best user experience in aspects such as management, observability, performance, and security.